lemeote/lemeote/README.md

 2. **Rule #2**: Never underestimate the importance of gas fees.
 Sometimes, the real cost is watching your entire balance disappear in fees.
 3. **Rule #3**: If it can be decentralized, it will be.
 If it can't be decentralized, someone will try to make it anyway.

-## Debugging the Blockchain (Yes, It Happens)

-- **Symptom**: Your transaction is stuck in the mempool.
-- **Solution**: Bump the gas fee, but only if you're willing to risk a few more tokens.
-Or take a coffee break while the network catches up.

-- **Symptom**: Your smart contract is eating up way too much gas.
-- **Solution**: Optimize your contract logic.
-Sometimes that "for" loop you thought was harmless is costing you a small fortune.

-- **Symptom**: Your decentralized app (dApp) is behaving strangely.
-- **Solution**: Check the connection between your frontend and the blockchain.
-Sometimes Web3.js needs a little nudge (or a full restart).

 ## Wisdom from the Blockchain

 - **"Not your keys, not your crypto."** Always remember this when you're handling private keys.